Terratek BD Biodegradables

 - A wide variety of injection-molded products

 If you’re envisioning a biodegradable version of your product, we’re interested in discussing it with you.
-Click here to schedule a product consultation and we’ll talk about whether Terratek BD from Green Dot is the right material for your product.
+Click here to schedule a material selection consultation and we’ll talk about whether Terratek BD from Green Dot is the right material for your product.